tronkko/arkki/README.md

 # Arkki Backup

-Arkki is a client-server backup solution for Linux.
-Arkki is designed to stores archive files:
+Arkki is a backup solution for Linux.
+Arkki is designed to stores archive
+files:

   * Encrypted,
   * Off-site, and